Apple Wallet: Ecosystem

 In late 2014, the first known implementations utilizing the iBeacon wireless Geo-fence started to appear in retail locations in the US.
 The iBeacon solutions allowed the retailer to broadcast an unsolicited lock-screen notice onto smartphones within Bluetooth range.

 In 2015, Apple incorporated the ability to present a loyalty card in Wallet to a Payment terminal via NFC.
 Walgreens enabled this first with their Balance Rewards loyalty program; customers can add their card to Wallet through the Walgreens or Duane Reade mobile apps and tap their device to the terminal when prompted for their rewards card.

 In 2016, Apple released the iPhone 7, along with Apple Pay support in Japan.
 This included IC e-cards like Suica to also be added digitally onto Apple Wallet.
 These cards work like a normal IC card, just on the iPhone, and Apple Wallet users can make normal transactions with their IC card using their iPhone, using the FeliCa NFC contactless technology to operate.
 Apple Wallet users can also reload their IC card just from their device using a debit or credit card added to Apple Wallet.
 To get a Suica, you could buy one digitally from Apple Wallet, or get a physical one from a JR East station and transfer the card balance to an iPhone.
 Japan's second main IC card, PASMO, would also be released later in 2020 with support with Apple Wallet.

-In 2018, support was added for contactless Campus card for select universities.
+In 2018, support was added for contactless campus card for select universities.
 Such credentials operate in a similar manner to physical RFID cards in that they can be tapped to supported readers.
 The power reserve feature on select iPhones and Apple Watches allows for continued use of the card even when the battery is depleted as long as Express Mode is enabled.

 In 2020, car keys were made available for the Apple Wallet, beginning with supported BMW vehicles.
 Such keys can be shared with friends and family, and permissions can be set per member, such as how fast they can go and whether or not some vehicle-specific features can be enabled/disabled or not.
 Such passes can also operate over UWB in addition to NFC.

 In 2021, Apple announced the ability to store government-issued ID cards, resort passes, home keys, and business credentials in Wallet.
-As of September 2025, eleven U.S. States offer the ability to store a driver's license or state ID within the wallet app.
+As of June 2026, fifteen U.S. States/Territories offer the ability to store a driver's license or state ID within the wallet app.
 Apple Wallet added support for the Japanese My Number Card in June 2025.

 In 2022, Apple announced a new feature to track your Apple Pay orders in Wallet.

 Financial services

 Apple Account

 Apple Account is a stored value gift card that is issued and managed within Wallet.
 Users can add balances from iTunes and Apple gift cards for use in physical Apple Stores via Apple Pay or online across Apple's various services and online shop.
-Available only in the United States, Australia, Canada, and Japan.
+Available only in the United States, Australia, Canada, Japan and the UK.